Michigan Juvenile Defense Attorneys

 Another common misconception in juvenile delinquency law is the belief that juvenile offenders face the same maximum penalties that an adult would face if charged with a similar offense.
-Under juvenile law, misdemeanors and felonies do not have maximum or minimum jail sentences.
+Under juvenile law, misdemeanors and felonies do not have a maximum or minimum jail sentences.
 In fact, even for what would be a 90-day misdemeanor if committed by an adult, a juvenile can be held in custody until his or her 19th birthday, and under some circumstances, even longer.

 Protecting Your Child’s Future

 Young people make mistakes.
 Sometimes that mistake can be hanging out with the wrong people.
-Other times, a minor by be in the wrong place at the wrong time.
+Other times, a minor may be in the wrong place at the wrong time.
 It’s easy for young people to get pressured by peers into doing the wrong thing.
 And it’s easy for the adults, including police, to be suspicious of minors even when there is not a lot of evidence.
-At LEWIS & DICKSTEIN, P.L.L.C., our juvenile defense lawyers are here to protect your young person from false charges, over charges, and unfair or overly harsh treatment by the police, prosecutors and the court system.
+At LEWIS & DICKSTEIN, P.L.L.C., our juvenile defense lawyers are here to protect your young person from false charges, overcharges, and unfair or overly harsh treatment by the police, prosecutors and the court system.

 When a juvenile is charged, we look at all the facts and present a complete picture to the court.
 We know how to present evidence to the court in a way that maximizes its positive impact and mitigating value.
-In the even there is a juvenile adjudication, we want to make sure that any sentence he or she receives is the best one possible and does not set up the client for failure in the future.
+In the event there is a juvenile adjudication, we want to make sure that any sentence he or she receives is the best one possible and does not set up the client for failure in the future.
 If the charges are unjustified or excessive, we will do everything possible to get the case dismissed or the charges reduced.